Komati (caste): Practices

 Vasavi Mata is considered the Kuladevata of Komatis.
 Kanyaki Purana – a late medieval sacred text in Telugu – is their key religious text.
 The Kanyaka Purana is an oral epic, and today the Skanda Purana is associated with a written Sanskrit version of the Kanyaka Purana off of which the Kanyaka Purana is performed.
 Records are available for a Kanyaka Parameswari temple built on a garden owned by the Komati community in George Town, Madras in the early 18th century.

 Komatis regard themselves as a `twice-born' caste, meaning that they are allowed to wear a sacred thread following an initiation ceremony (the upanayana).
-This status was contested by Niyogi Brahmins in Masulipatnam in the early 19th century in the Imperial British courts at considerable expense.
-The 102 gotras of the Komati community do not correspond with gotras that were deemed appropriate for Vaishyas because the gotras are not rishi gotras.

-Komati sub-divisions
+Komati sub-groups

 Arya Vysya

 Arya Vysya (or Arya Vyshya) is a subset of the Komati caste.
-As of 2017, there are approximately 22,952,000 Vaishyas in India.
 Arya Vysyas are traditionally vegetarian; ahimsa is important to Arya Vysyas.
 Orthodox Arya Vysyas follow rituals prescribed in the Vasavi Puranam, a religious text written in the late Middle Ages.
 The community were formerly known as Komati Chettiars but now prefer to be referred to as Arya Vysyas.

 Some sources say that "Vysyas" are also called Arya Vysyas.

 Arya Vysyas worship deities that belong to "both Vaishnavite and Saivite sects".

 The Komati merchants along with Balijas became notable as trading communities during the period of the Vijayanagara Empire (1325-1565 CE), and desired Vaishya status.

 The Mackenzie manuscripts provide a record of a copper plate grant of guru Bhaskaracharya (16th century CE), given by the 102 gotras which formed the Gavara grouping.
 According to the Vasavi Purana, the Vaisyas of Penugonda and 17 other towns belonged to a group of Vaisyas of 714 gotras.
 However, the 102 gotras of Gavaras separated out, and formed the Gavara Komati community.

 Kalinga Vysya

-Kalinga Vysyas "worship deities belonging to both Vaishnavite and Saivite sects".
-Kalinga Vysyas are found in the old Kalinga country, from Visakhapatnam to "contiguous areas in Orissa [sic] state".